 Teachingactivities

-I regularly contribute to courses in three Dutch universities:
+I regularly contribute to teaching in three Dutch universities:

-- Leiden: 4 hours within MSc course Palaeobiology; 2 weeks' excursion with 25 students to Normandy and Brittany, second half of August, as part of the honours' curriculum.
+- Leiden: 4 hours within MSc course Palaeobiology (since 2018); 2 weeks' excursion with 25 students to Normandy and Brittany, second half of August, as part of the honours' curriculum (since 2015)

-- In June 2019, I will also co-supervise fieldwork with 40 first-year students from Utrecht University in Aliaga, Spain.
+- In June 2019, I co-supervised fieldwork with 40 first-year students from Utrecht University in Aliaga, Spain; hopefully again in 2022

 - Finally, I co-supervise several BSc and/or MSc students at Utrecht University each year.